Optimizing Inventory Placement for a Downstream Online Matching Problem: Approximating the Joint Problem

-We now have all the tools required to prove the guarantees for our coordinated placement and fulfillment procedures. {To summarize the procedures,} we first sample $K$ independent demand realizations $D^1,\dots,D^K$.
-Then, we solve for fractional placement $\hat{x}$, an optimal solution of $\max_{x\in \CH(\X)} \hOFF(x)$.
-Once we have $\hat{x}$, we will feed it to our randomized rounding procedure and obtain an integer placement $R(\hat{x})$.
-We then use the {fulfillment procedure that is appropriate to the demand model (either Spatial or Temporal Independence) to find a policy $\pi$ that is approximately-optimal given the placement $R(\hat{x})$.} Overall, we obtain the following guarantee. \begin{theorem} For any instance where the maximum number of DCs that can serve a single demand type is $d$, we can efficiently obtain an inventory placement $R(\hat{x})$ and a fulfillment policy $\pi$ with
+We now present the joint placement and fulfillment solution.
+The placement procedure, $R(\hat{x})$, follows three steps: \begin{enumerate} \item Sample $K$ IID demand realizations $D_1,\dots,D_K$. \item Solve for $\hat{x}$, the optimal solution of $\max_{x\in\CH(\X)}\widehat{\OFF}(x)$. \item Randomly round $\hat{x}$ using $R$ to obtain $R(\hat{x})$. \end{enumerate} The fulfillment policy used is $\pi^\alpha$, which exists by \Cref{assumpt:competitive} and is $\alpha$-competitive.
+We obtain the following guarantee: \begin{theorem} For any instance where at most $d$ warehouses serve a single demand node, we efficiently obtain an inventory placement $R(\hat{x})$ and a fulfillment policy $\pi^\alpha$ satisfying